 SaaS applications are encouraging a move to more internet-focussed networks

-With cloud applications and platforms being accessed from the internet, customers are evaluating the best way of reaching these from remote sites.
+With cloud applications and platforms being accessed from the internet, companies are evaluating the best WAN architecture to reach these applications from remote sites.
 Traditionally, SaaS application traffic from branch office users has traversed the MPLS to the HQ and then broken out to the internet.
-This adds another couple of legs of latency, which limits performance and throughput.
+This adds another couple of legs of latency, which can limit performance and throughput,.
+Ultimately, it can limit cloud application performance.

-SD WAN devices are typically configured to recognise this traffic and break out to the internet directly from the remote site.
+SD WAN technology is application-aware.
+SD WAN devices are typically configured to recognise SaaS traffic and break out to the internet directly from the remote site.
 This trend acts to reduce traffic over the MPLS, hastening its decline.

 SD WAN will allow me to provision sites in an instant!